prestonharberts/biblegateway-to-obsidian/README.md

 ## About

-This script adapts [jgclark's BibleGateway-to-Markdown](https://github.com/jgclark/BibleGateway-to-Markdown) script and is forked from [selfire's BibleGateway-to-Obsidian](https://github.com/selfire1/BibleGateway-to-Obsidian) to export the ESV for use in [Obsidian](https://obsidian.md/).
+This script adapts [jgclark's BibleGateway-to-Markdown](https://github.com/jgclark/BibleGateway-to-Markdown) script and is forked from [selfire1's BibleGateway-to-Obsidian](https://github.com/selfire1/BibleGateway-to-Obsidian) to export the ESV for use in [Obsidian](https://obsidian.md/).
 It accompanies the [ESV Hear the Word Audio Bible](https://www.crossway.org/bibles/esv-hear-the-word-audio-bible-610-dl/) that can be listened to from Obsidian when downloaded.

 What the script does is fetch the text from [Bible Gateway](https://www.biblegateway.com/) and save it as a formatted markdown file.
 Each chapter is saved as two files (one for reading and another without text for taking notes in).
 Navigation between files is located at the bottom and is automatically created.
 All the chapter reading and table of contents are saved to a folder named `bible`, and all note-taking files are saved to another folder named `bible-notes`.